nyguerrillagirl/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

+## Note: I am actually into 200 days of code!

 ## My personal notes
 I decided to change the repository from a fork to a personal repository, since it does not mark the work I do in the "Contribution Activity" chart as a fork.

 I also decided to put all the projects (e.g. Python Workshop work) I work on under this umbrella.
-The log.md will still be used to mark progress.
+The log.md will still be used to mark every dat progress.

+Another note: Check log.md - first 100 days
+                    log200.md - the next 100 days

 ## Contents